MrMark1127/MrMark1127/README.md

 # MrMark1127
 👋 Hi, I’m @MrMark1127, but I normally go by Mark!
 - 👀 I’m currently employed as a Technical Service Desk Analyst who is interested in learning full-stack web development with a focus on integrating Python backend code.
-- 🌱 I am currently focused on front-end development using Tailwinds, Bootstrap, vanilla CSS, and HTML.
+- 🌱 I am currently focused on front-end development using Tailwinds, Bootstrap, vanilla CSS, HTML, Javascript and React.
 I am taking courses directly focusing on the React framework and I am really enjoying it so far.
 Check out my projects below!
 - 📫 How to reach me ...
 If you've reached me via resume, my contact information can be found there.

 ## Languages & Tools